-The College has a bookable prayer room and there are clear and widely available policies for the use of faith-related facilities.
-Due to the bookable nature of the facilities, oversight and management is centralised by the Senior Leadership Team.
+The College has a prayer room and there are clear and widely available guidelines on the use of faith-related facilities.
+The prayer room is in a central College space and has frosted clear glass windows so activity is monitored and any concerns raised with the DSL.